TheDataLeek/khan-interview/README.md

 ## Choosing an Initial Infected Node

 The first part of this is to figure out where exactly to kick off our infection.
-There are a couple ways to do this, and I use two main ones.
+There are a couple ways to do this, and we use two main ones.

 ### The Naive Approach